tmtxt/tmtxt.github.com/tmtxt-dired-async.md

 Decompress the zip file at point.

 {% highlight cl %}
-(define-key dired-mode-map (kbd "C-c C-u") 'tmtxt/dired-async-unzip)
+(define-key dired-mode-map (kbd "C-c C-u") 'tda/unzip)
+{% endhighlight %}

+If you want to use another `unzip` command, not the system's default one, set the path to executable file and it arguments for these 2 variables

+{% highlight cl %}
+(setq-default tda/unzip-command "/path/to/unzip/command")
+(setq-default tda/unzip-argument "")
 {% endhighlight %}

 ## Copy from multiple directories